LaVerkin Creek Wilderness

 LaVerkin Creek Wilderness is a 453-acre property contiguous to Zion Wilderness near the northern end of Zion National Park.
 It's an isolated area that is surrounded on three sides by private property, making public access from above almost non-existent.
 If it wasn't for that boundary contiguous to Zion Wilderness, the property would be too small to qualify for wilderness designation.

 Nearly the entire property is composed of very steep canyon walls dropping to LaVerkin Creek.
 Public access is via the LaVerkin Creek Trail, a route beginning in the Lee Pass area of Kolob Fingers and heading south along the slopes above Timber Creek to round the red bluffs above the junction of Timber Creek and LaVerkin Creek and turn to the northeast, going upstream along LaVerkin Creek.
 About 7 miles in from the trailhead at Lee Pass there's a side trail north to Kolob Arch, possibly the largest free-standing stone arch on Earth.
 Kolob Arch is a very popular destination in Zion National Park.
 Heading straight ahead (instead of taking the left trail to Kolob Arch), the LaVerkin Creek Trail continues along LaVerkin Creek past the outlet of Beartrap Canyon until it reaches the junction with Willis Creek.
 There the trail turns east and goes upstream along Willis Creek to the edge of Zion National Park where it ends.
 Of that stretch of Willis Creek, 1.9 miles is designated Wild: 1.6 miles in Zion National Park and 0.3 miles on BLM land beyond that boundary.
-To go north from that junction with Willis Creek along Upper LaVerkin Creek is to attempt a very strenuous route through a narrow slot canyon where climbing ropes, hardware and experience are liable to be required.
+To go north from that junction with Willis Creek along Upper LaVerkin Creek is to attempt a very strenuous route through a narrow slot canyon where climbing ropes, hardware and significant previous practice are liable to be required.

 The upper reaches of the wilderness sit at about 7,200 feet in elevation while the drop to the creekbed can be up to 2,000'.
 The upper flat areas are vegetated with dense stands of pine, juniper and scrub oak.
 The canyon bottom is a bit on the riparian side as water does often flow in this area.